-- Improve the language proficiency of students in English with an emphasis on Vocabulary, Grammar, Reading and Writing skills. - Equip students to study academic subjects more effectively and critically using the theoretical and practical components of English syllabus. - Develop study skills and communication skills in formal and informal situations.
+- Improve the language proficiency of students in English with an emphasis on Vocabulary, Grammar, Reading and Writing skills. - Enhance competencies in writing essays and gist of the passage in words. - Equip students to study academic subjects more effectively and critically, using the theoretical and practical components of English syllabus. - Develop study skills and communication skills in various professional situations. - Study engineering subjects more effectively and critically using the theoretical and practical components of the syllabus - To develop a core vocabulary and expressions for use in simple conversation